dmbarbour/wikilon/docs/ApplicationModel.md

 ## Multi-Dictionary Applications

 AO does not support foreign functions, not even linking between AO dictionaries.
-Interaction with external AO resources must be modeled effectfully like any other external resource - via work orders, publish subscribe patterns, etc..
-At most, we have an advantage of simpler translations.
+Interaction with external AO resources must be modeled effectfully, via work orders or publish subscribe, just like interaction with any other external resource.
+At most, we have an advantage of simple translations and REST-layer compatibility.

-*Aside:* I have considered special support for binding dictionaries with `{%word@dict}`.
-However, it does not generalize nicely in context of application layer hypermedia, command patterns, etc.. and meanwhile it complicates the evaluator, entangles the environment, and has awkward security semantics.
-Externalizing connectivity as an effect is the wiser option.
+*Aside:* I have many times considered support for linking dictionaries with `{%word@dict}`.
+Unfortunately, this entangles code with an implicit environment of named dictionaries, has awkward security semantics, and does not generalize nicely in context of application views, hypermedia, updates.
+In retrospect, I believe handling connectivity as an effect (via the multi-agent layer) will prove a wiser option.